SBC-Utrecht/pytom-match-pick/README.md

 ![test-badge](https://github.com/SBC-Utrecht/pytom-match-pick/actions/workflows/unit-tests.yml/badge.svg?branch=main)
 # GPU template matching for cryo-ET

-GPU template matching, originally developed in [PyTom](https://github.com/SBC-Utrecht/PyTom), as a standalone pip plugin that can be run from the command line.
+GPU template matching, originally developed in [PyTom](https://github.com/SBC-Utrecht/PyTom), as a standalone python package that can be run from the command line.

 ## Requires